csgillespie/efficientR/main.md

 ```

 There are now many R packages to assist with the download and import of data.
 The organisation [rOpenSci](https://ropensci.org/) supports a number of these.
-The example below illustrates this using the WDI package (not supported by rOpenSci) to accesses World Bank data on CO2 emissions in the transport sector:
+The example below illustrates this using the WDI package (not supported by rOpenSci) to access World Bank data on CO2 emissions in the transport sector:

 ```r